 Ten sites have one or more MVRsimulation-based A-10 FMT simulators: Baltimore Air National Guard Base (ANGB), MD, Barksdale Air Force Base (AFB), LA, Boise ANGB, Gowan Field, ID, Davis-Monthan AFB, AZ, Ft.
 Smith ANGB, AR, Ft.
 Wayne ANGB, IN, Moody AFB, GA, Osan AB, Korea, Selfridge ANGB, MI, and Whiteman AFB, MO.

 Click here to see a video of an A-10 FMT demonstration at Davis Monthan AFB to ROTC cadets from Embry-Riddle Aeronautical University.

-The MetaVR visual systems are delivered with government-furnished equipment (GFE) terrain databases that entail no cost or licensing fees available from the Simulator Database Facility (SDBF) at Kirtland Air Force Base.
-The 3D terrain databases are compatible with multiple customer applications of MetaVR technology such as in F-16 simulators.
+The MVRsimulation visual systems are delivered with government-furnished equipment (GFE) terrain databases that entail no cost or licensing fees available from the Simulator Database Facility (SDBF) at Kirtland Air Force Base.
+The 3D terrain databases are compatible with multiple customer applications of MVRsimulation technology such as in F-16 simulators.

 All MVRsimulation visual systems were delivered with the latest version of VRSG software, which contains MetaVR's 3D content libraries.
 The 3D military vehicle library, which contains a significant number of unique entity models, includes the distributed mission training (DMT) 3D model set at no additional charge.